mpapazog/meraki-python/README.md

 Here you can find Meraki Dashboard API scripts written for Python 3.

+The content is also posted in the official Meraki GitHub repository: https://github.com/meraki/automation-scripts

 Files contained in this repository:

 **Installing Python on Windows.txt:** General info for installing Python 3 on Windows